 Once the file has uploaded, the Import Metadata from CSV File overlay will display options for Lookup (matching each asset from the Project to a row from the imported file) and Import (mapping each column from the file to the appropriate metadata field in DF Studio).

-Select the column from the .csv file to use as a unique asset identifier under the Asset Name column (in most cases this will be the Image Name).
 If desired, select a column from the .csv file to specify the name of a Setup into which the asset should be inserted.

 In the import section, select a metadata field to which each column from the .csv should be mapped.
 (Columns from the comma-separated file that do not have titles will be ignored by the Import Metadata tool.)
 If there are columns that are not needed for the current import, choose the “Skip” option from the top of the menu.